Addie Joss' perfect game

-On Friday, October 2, 1908, Addie Joss pitched a perfect game, the fourth in Major League Baseball history, and only the second in American League history.
+On October 2, 1908, Addie Joss pitched a perfect game, the fourth in Major League Baseball history, and only the second in American League history.
 He threw it at League Park, in Cleveland, Ohio.

 Background

 The Detroit Tigers, Chicago White Sox, and Joss's Cleveland Naps were engaged in a race for the post-season at the time of the game, with the Tigers seeking their second straight pennant, the White Sox trying to win their second in three years, and the Naps looking for their first.
 Three games remained in the regular season and the Naps were a half-game behind the Detroit Tigers as they headed into a match-up against the Chicago White Sox, who trailed the Naps by one game.
 Game attendance was announced at 10,598.

 The game

 The Naps faced future Hall of Fame pitcher Ed Walsh and recorded four hits; they were struck out by Walsh 15 times.
 The Naps' Joe Birmingham scored the team's only run, which came in the third inning.
 In the ninth inning, Joss retired the first two batters, then faced pinch hitter John Anderson.
 Anderson hit a line drive that would have resulted in a double had it not gone foul.
 He then hit a ball to Naps third baseman Bill Bradley which Bradley bobbled before throwing to first baseman George Stovall.
 Stovall dug the ball out of the ground to preserve the Naps' 1–0 lead.
 Joss's catcher in the game was the much traveled Jay Clarke.